atmandhol/tappr/hack/README-base.md

 - Run `tappr` on your command line to confirm if its installed

-## Usage Flow
+### Setup Environment to run tappr
+- Run `tappr utils local check` command to see if all the required tools to use `tappr` are installed or not.
+- Run `tappr utils local setup` command and install the missing tools.
+All prompts defaults to `No` you can keep hitting enter till you get to the tool that is missing.
 - Run `tappr init` to setup credentials once.

+## Usage
-- Run `tappr cluster create/delete` commands to create K8s clusters on different providers
+- Run `tappr cluster create/delete` commands to create K8s clusters on different providers.
-- Run `tappr tap install` command to install TAP on it
+- Run `tappr tap install {profile} {version}` command to install TAP on it.
-- Run `tappr tap setup` to setup the developer namespace
 - Run `tappr tap edit --show` to update your TAP install with your custom settings.
+- Run `tappr tap upgrade {version}` command to install TAP on it.

+Use the `--help` global flag to see the options and possible values you can provide.

 ## Utils